Romy Gonzalez Player Props: White Sox vs. Pirates

 - Pirates pitchers combined to surrender 164 home runs (one per game), the eighth-fewest in the big leagues.

-- Hill (0-1) pitches for the Pirates to make his second start of the season.
+- Oviedo (0-0) gets the start for the Pirates, his second of the season.

-- His last appearance was on Saturday against the Cincinnati Reds, when the left-hander threw five innings, surrendering three earned runs while giving up three hits.
+- His most recent time out came on Monday against the Boston Red Sox, when the righty tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.